phgbecker/employee-id-hunter/README.md

   - Studies with Spring Boot ```@Component``` and ```@Scheduled``` annotations, along with Java 8 ```Consumer<T>``` and ```Predicate<T>``` interfaces, playing around with a _SMS service_ with ```HttpURLConnection``` instances.

-  ## To manually import the local JAR to your maven repository, go to the _resources_ folder, then run:
+  ### To manually import the local JAR to your MAVEN repository, go to the _resources_ folder, then run:

   ```
   mvn install:install-file \